Miaga-o/DiscreteNotes/Discrete_CH9.typ

     &= (12 dot 11 dot 10 dot 9 dot 8) / 120 - (7 dot 6) / 2 "by simplifying !" \
     &= 11 dot 9 dot 8 - 7 dot 3 \
     &= 792 - 21 \
-    &= 771 "five person teams with at least one man"
+    &= bold(771 "five person teams with at least one man")
   $